Khrees2412/saros-liquidity-lens/README.md

 # Liquidity Lens — A Saros DLMM Demo

-Liquidity Lens is a demo application built for the Saros DLMM Hackathon.
-It showcases how to use the `@saros-finance/dlmm-sdk` to build a real-world application for managing liquidity on Saros's Dynamic Liquidity Market Maker (DLMM).
+This project, **Liquidity Lens**, is a comprehensive demo application developed for the Saros DLMM Hackathon.
+It serves as a practical showcase for leveraging the `@saros-finance/dlmm-sdk` to construct a robust, real-world application for managing liquidity within Saros's Dynamic Liquidity Market Maker (DLMM) protocol.
+The application provides users with tools to interact with DLMM pools on the Solana blockchain, offering functionalities that enhance liquidity provision and monitoring.

 This project is built with Next.js (App Router), Bun, Tailwind CSS, and shadcn/ui.

-**Live Demo:** [Deploy your own to Vercel/Netlify to get a live link]
+**Live Demo:** [**Add your live deployed app link here!**]

 ## Core Features

 -   **Wallet Connection:** Connect your Phantom wallet (or any other wallet compatible with `@solana/wallet-adapter-react`).
--   **Pool Discovery:** Browse and select from a list of available DLMM pools on Saros.
+-   **Pool Discovery:** Browse, search, filter, and sort from a list of available DLMM pools on Saros, with enriched information like current price and liquidity.
 -   **Create Liquidity Position:** Open a new liquidity position with a custom price range.
-The app provides a real-time preview of the transaction before you sign.
+The app provides a real-time preview of estimated fees and liquidity distribution before you sign.
--   **Position Dashboard (Coming Soon):** Track your active positions, and monitor your profit and loss (PnL).
+-   **Position Dashboard:** Track your active liquidity positions, monitor profit and loss (PnL), and visualize impermanent loss for each position.
--   **Impermanent Loss (IL) Chart:** A visual representation of impermanent loss, built with Recharts.
+-   **Impermanent Loss (IL) Chart:** A visual representation of impermanent loss, adapted to show the range of concentrated liquidity positions, built with Recharts.

 ## Tech Stack